bseltz-cohesity/scripts/powershell/replicateOldSnapshots/README.md

                             -olderThan 1
 ```

-Then, if you're happy with the list of snapshots that will be replicated, run the script again and include the -replicate switch.
+Then, if you're happy with the list of snapshots that will be replicated, run the script again and include the -commit switch.
 This will execute the replication tasks

 ```powershell
 ./replicateOldSnapshots.ps1 -vip mycluster `